Tired of feeling the Blues ? (Part-1)

 The Night Shift Experience

-However when reducing blue by software, such as Night Shift, blue and cyan become green, white becomes brown, and everything looks amber.
+However when reducing blue by software, such as Night Shift, blue and cyan become green, white becomes brown, and it looks as if everything is being viewed through an amber filter.

 In our own surveys, we find some of the things most annoying for users of Night Shift, are : reading Text, Web-browsing, eMail, viewing Images and Social Media - all cases where the visual metaphor of Black Text or Color Images on a White Background are disturbed.
 Do you agree ?